doubledashio/sample-python-cli/README.md

-# sample-node-vcp
+# sample-python-vcp
-Dracal // SDK code sample for Node on CLI
+Dracal // SDK code sample for Python on CLI

 ## Assumptions